Best Best Superhero Films in 2025

 - Groundbreaking, visually stunning animation style

-- Excellent humor and voice acting
+- Excellent soundtrack and humor

 Cons